Line of sight is a must

 The answer is not very simple, actually:

-• In NIA and MF NIA, the mobile beacon is emitting.
+- In NIA and MF NIA, the mobile beacon is emitting.
 Therefore, there must be a direct line of sight between the emitting transducers of the mobile beacons and the receiving sensor of the stationary beacon

-• In IA, the stationary beacons are emitting, and the mobile beacons are receiving
+- In IA, the stationary beacons are emitting, and the mobile beacons are receiving

-• The beacon’s antenna can be non-line of sight for the microphone because it creates a small shadow right before it.
+- The beacon’s antenna can be non-line of sight for the microphone because it creates a small shadow right before it.
 Usually, it is not because it is relatively small and not so close after all, but still.
 It is not an obstacle for the emitting transducers

 The solutions:

-• Avoid such situation
+- Avoid such a situation

-• Turn the beacons slightly towards each other so that the ultrasound transmitters won’t be behind the microphone
+- Turn the beacons slightly towards each other so that the ultrasound transmitters won’t be behind the microphone

-• Enter the distances/coordinates manually
+- Enter the distances/coordinates manually

-• Place two stationary beacons on the left wall to build a service zone for the whole room
+- Place two stationary beacons on the left wall to build a service zone for the whole room

-• Place the other two beacons on the opposite wall and build another service zone – to create fully overlapping service zones
+- Place the other two beacons on the opposite wall and build another service zone to create fully overlapping service zones

-Since the coverage will be provided from both directions, the mobile beacon will see at any given moment two pairs of beacons or, at least, one pair of beacons and, with high confidence, will track in either of the submaps or in both.
+Since the coverage will be provided from both directions, the mobile beacon will see at any given moment two pairs of beacons, or at least one pair of beacons, and, with high confidence, will track in either of the submaps or in both.

 What can be done on the mobile beacon’s side?